-The nearest airport is the Chennai International Airport.
-It is located at 15-16 km from the Thiruvanimiyur area.
+To reach Marundeeswarar Temple inChennai, Tamil Nadu.The nearest airport is the Chennai International Airport.
+It is located 15-16 km from the Thiruvanimiyur area.
 After deboarding at the airport, you can easily get a cab and reach your destination.

 You can also travel here via well-maintained road networks.
 Depending on your location, you can choose to travel either by bus or your own vehicle.
 The Chennai Mofussil Bus Terminal is considered to be one of Asia’s largest bus stations.
 According to data, buses from seven connecting states have good connectivity with this place.

-You can also consider travelling to Chennai via trains as well.
+You can also consider traveling to Chennai via trains as well.
 Chennai has three major railway stations namely Chennai Central, Chennai Egmore, and Tambaram Railway Stations.
 After deboarding at one of these stations, you will need to further travel by some means of public transport like a cab.